psb/bucklescript.github.io/docs/better-data-structures-printing-debug-mode.md

   </tbody>
 </table>

 **Note**: this is for **debugging only**.
-Please don't forget to undo this for production.
+Please do not forget to undo this for production.

 ## Usage

 - Add `"bsc-flags": ["-bs-g"]` to your `bsconfig.json`.
-- In the BuckleScript/Reason file you'd like to debug, add `[%%debugger.chrome]` at the top \*.
+- In the BuckleScript/Reason file you would like to debug, add `[%%debugger.chrome]` at the top \*.
-- If you're on Node.js, run: `node --inspect-brk MyCompiledFile.js` and open this URL in Chrome: `chrome://inspect`.
+- If you are on Node.js, run: `node --inspect-brk MyCompiledFile.js` and open this URL in Chrome: `chrome://inspect`.
-- Make sure you've got [Chrome custom formatter enabled](http://www.mattzeunert.com/2016/02/19/custom-chrome-devtools-object-formatters.html).
+- Make sure you have got [Chrome custom formatter enabled](http://www.mattzeunert.com/2016/02/19/custom-chrome-devtools-object-formatters.html).
-- Click on inspect, then step through code as you would usually:
+- Click on inspect and then step through the code as you would usually:

 ![debugger inspector](/img/debugger-inspector.png)